processone/docs.ejabberd.im/content/admin/guide/security.md

 Setting a secret cookie is a simple method to difficult unauthorized access to your Erlang node.
 However, the cookie system is not ultimately effective to prevent unauthorized access or intrusion to an Erlang node.
-The communication between Erlang nodes are not encrypted, so the cookie could be read sniffing the traffic on the network.
+The communication between Erlang nodes are not encrypted, so the [](def:cookie) could be read sniffing the traffic on the network.
 The recommended way to secure the Erlang node is to block the port 4369.